rswag/rswag/README.md

 If you've used [Swagger](http://swagger.io/specification) before, then the syntax should be very familiar.
 To describe your API operations, start by specifying a path and then list the supported operations (i.e. HTTP verbs) for that path.
 Path parameters must be surrounded by curly braces ({}).
 Within an operation block (see "post" or "get" in the example above), most of the fields supported by the [Swagger "Operation" object](http://swagger.io/specification/#operationObject) are available as methods on the example group.
 To list (and test) the various responses for an operation, create one or more response blocks.
 Again, you can reference the [Swagger "Response" object](http://swagger.io/specification/#responseObject) for available fields.

 Take special note of the __run_test!__ method that's called within each response block.
 This tells rswag to create and execute a corresponding example.
 It builds and submits a request based on parameter descriptions and corresponding values that have been provided using the rspec "let" syntax.
-For example, the "post" description in the example above specifies a 'body' parameter called 'blog'.
+For example, the "post" description in the example above specifies a "body" parameter called "blog".
 It also lists 2 different responses.
 For the success case (i.e. the 201 response), notice how "let" is used to set the blog parameter to a value that matches the provided schema.
 For the failure case (i.e. the 422 response), notice how it's set to a value that does not match the provided schema.
 When the test is executed, rswag also validates the actual response code and, where applicable, the response body against the provided [JSON Schema](http://json-schema.org/documentation.html).

 If you'd like your specs to be a little more explicit about what's going on here, you can replace the call to __run_test!__ with equivalent "before" and "it" blocks: